w0lfschild/DarkBoot/README.md

 # DarkBoot

-This application allows you to edit a lot of boot related screens on your mac!
+This application allows you to edit a lot of boot related screens on your Mac!
 * Boot Color
 * Boot Image
 * Login Screen Image